 Fresh vs Store-bought

 The benefits of making tapioca pearls yourself are that you know exactly what ingredients are inside it.
 Also, you will be able to customise it entirely by making unique flavours like mango boba or matcha pearls.

 The disadvantage is the time it takes to make tapioca pearls.
 It is also difficult to get the consistency right on the first few attempts.

 Store-bought boba pearls will guarantee a degree of texture and taste to resemble those at a bubble tea shop.
 Wu Fu Yuan is a brand that we recommend.
 The brand has created several instant options that can cook in 5 minutes.

 Using Food Colouring

 A lot of recipes will call for the use of black food colouring as this is a traditional method to make tapioca pearls.
 There is no problem with using food colouring.

-However, for the recipe below, we will be using brown sugar as a replacement.
-Using brown sugar is a good way to get a sweeter flavour and also colouring at the same time.
+However, we will not use any food colouring for our recipe below.
+Instead, we will use brown sugar as a replacement.
+Using brown sugar is a good way to get a sweeter flavour.
+Also, it will provide a light brown colouring at the same time.

 How to Make Tapioca Pearls (Boba) | Bubble Tea